Rathaavara

 Rathaavara is a 2015 Indian Kannada-language action thriller film written and directed by Chandrashekar Bandiyappa and produced by Dharmashree Manjunath.
-It stars Sri Murali and Rachita Ram in the lead roles.
-The supporting cast features P. Ravi Shankar, Chikkanna, Sadhu Kokila and Charan Raj among others.
-The film's music is composed by Dharma Vish, background score by Ravi Basrur and cinematography is by Bhuvan Gowda.
+It stars Sri Murali and Rachita Ram in the lead roles, while the supporting cast features P. Ravi Shankar, Chikkanna, Sadhu Kokila and Charan Raj.
+The music was composed by Dharma Vish and cinematography by Bhuvan Gowda.

 The principal photography of the film began in December 2014 at locations such as Bangalore, Mysore, Mangalore and Gadag.

-The film release on 4 December 2015 and gained mixed to positive reviews from the critics as well as the audience, but the movie did well at the box office.
+Rathaavara was released on 4 December 2015 where it received mixed to positive reviews from critics and became a box office success.

 Plot

-Ratha, a local hitman, works as a right hand to a gangster- cum-MLA Manikanta.
+Ratha is a local hitman who works as a right hand to a gangster-cum-MLA Manikanta.
 Things are going on good with both of them until Manikanta assigns Ratha an easy yet hesitant task to bring a transgender's body due to spiritual beliefs.
 Ratha tries to capture and kill a transgender Maadevi, but gets trapped in a quest of unluck and curses by Maadevi and always fails at the works assigned to him, thus earning Manikanta's wrath.

-Meanwhile, Navami, a simple girl, harbouring ambitions of becoming a photographer, falls in love with Ratha.
+Navami is an ambitions photographer who falls in love with Ratha.
 Though relucant at first, Ratha agrees.
-Ratha decide to lead a peaceful life, and also donate his one eye to his friend, but Manikanta's henchmen capture Ratha's friends and kills them.
+Ratha decide to lead a peaceful life and also donate his one eye to his friend, but Manikanta's henchmen capture Ratha's friends and kills them.
 Enraged, Ratha finishes Manikanta and his henchmen.
 However, Maadevi stabs Ratha, who soon dies of his injuries, thus leaving Navami depressed and Maadevi's curse being fulfilled.